 The winter holidays are over, and you’re bracing for the cold months ahead.
 Sounds like a perfect time to think about ... that big summer vacation getaway?

-Here are nine reasons why you should wipe the frost off your computer screen, unthaw your library card and start planning your summer vacation right now.
+Here are nine reasons why you should wipe the frost off your computer screen and start planning your summer vacation right now.

 1. Early birds get the deals

 When you sign up for emails from travel-deal aggregators such as BookingBuddy or TripAdvisor, you’ll have plenty of time to wait for that just-right bargain to land into your inbox.
 “Airfare deals and hotel discounts go on all year, and you never know when the next deal will come,” Schrage says.
-Some resorts and destinations offer early-bird discounts, up 55% off, he says: “For certain popular places, you have to start sooner than later or you’ll miss out entirely.”
+Some resorts and destinations offer early-bird discounts, up to 55% off, he says: “For certain popular places, you have to start sooner than later or you’ll miss out entirely.”
+Case in point, national park campgrounds book up super early so if you start now you’ll have a better chance at securing your spot.

 2. It’s smart to start saving early

-By now, holiday shopping is over, so the accompanying financial stress should be behind you soon.
-Thinking about summer now will help you create a vacation budget and start saving up.
+Planning for summer break now will help you create a vacation budget and give you lots of time to save up so you can go on vacation without owing a lot of money afterward.
 “You’ll do less damage to your overall financial picture if you do this,” Schrage says.
 “You save gradually through the year to stay ahead of the curve.
 The last thing you want after an amazing summer experience is to get nagged by a credit-card balance that you can’t pay off in time.”

 3. Some destinations let you pay in early installments

-Another way to pay piecemeal is through layaway plans, which some resorts and destinations offer.
-But you can’t do this if you procrastinate.
-“You can put a small deposit to confirm the reservation and pay the remainder over time, interest-free,” says travel planner Christine Hardenberger, aka “The Vacation Architect,” who specializes in Disney/Universal Studios getaways and cruises.
+“You can put a small deposit to confirm the reservation and pay the remainder over time, interest-free,” says travel planner Christine Hardenberger, aka “The Vacation Architect,” who specializes in Walt Disney World and Universal Studios getaways and cruises.
 “The earlier you book, the more time you have to pay.”

 U.S. airlines are known to start filling up frequent-flyer seats more than 300 days before a particular first day of travel.
 “Each flight has a very limited number of seats for frequent flyers,” says travel expert Lisa Shusterman, author of Around the World in Easy Ways.
 “If you intend to use those miles, the sooner you decide where you’re going, the sooner you can reserve a ticket.”